 - A creative and innovative approach to raising the visibility of California Humanities and its partners and grantees.

 - A strong interest and aptitude in developing and maintaining relationships with the media and a familiarity with the California media landscape.

 - A willingness to see the big picture while paying close attention to details.

-- A flexible, supportive, and collaborative work style, and a good sense of humor.
+- A flexible, supportive, independent and collaborative work style, and a good sense of humor.

 COMMUNICATIONS & MARKETING RESPONSIBILITIES

-In concert with the President & CEO and other appropriate staff (particularly Programs and Development), develop, implement, and execute an annual communications plan to raise the visibility of California Humanities, support its programs and interests, center equity within the communications function, and create communication strategies to meet the established objectives.
+In concert with the President & CEO and other appropriate staff (particularly Program and Development), develop, implement, and execute an annual communications plan to raise the visibility of California Humanities, support its programs and interests, center equity within the communications function, and create communication strategies to meet the established objectives.
 An Administrative Associate dedicates 30% of their time to assisting the Communications Manager.